World War II Chronicle

 Graham

 Sports begins on page 44, which reports that former Major League catcher Mickey Cochrane’s Great Lakes Navy baseball team will play the World Champion St. Louis Cardinals on Monday.
 Also mentioned is hard-hitting Montreal Royals prospect Jack Graham.
-The son of former catcher Peaches Graham gets a call from the Army Air Force before the Brooklyn Dodgers though.
+The son of former catcher Peaches Graham gets called up to the Army Air Force before he makes it to the Brooklyn Dodgers.
 He has a decent rookie year in 1946, playing 102 games for Brooklyn and the New York Giants.
 Graham returns to the majors as the St. Louis Browns’ starting first baseman in 1949, hitting 24 home runs and knocking in 79 runs.
 He had a distinguished minor league career, hitting 354 home runs…

 The “Torpedo 8” story continues on page 53.